Last Updated on November 16, 2023 by TrayKay

 As I got older, snow just became more of a nuisance.
 The morning slog through it to the subway to get to work, shoveling out the car, slipping on snow-covered patches of ice.
 Snow certainly seemed to have lost its “magic” then.

-My feelings about snow changed again when I had my children.
+My feelings about snow changed yet again when I had my children.
 The enjoyment was back as I watched their enjoyment and experienced those fun snow days with them.
-These days, I live in a climate where we get very little snow, and I find that I don’t really miss it, although I still like to view it in the distance on the mountains.
-It also makes an interesting topic of study for incorporating into homeschool lesson plans.
+These days, I live in a climate where we get very little snow, and I find that I don’t really miss it, although I still like to view it on distant mountaintops.
+It also makes an interesting topic of study for incorporating into winter lesson plans.

 Watch this Video on how and why snowflakes form in a wide array of patterns.